-Finally, a college prep book that actually prepares students for college!
+Finally, a college prep book that

 Nearly every first-year college student discovers that college courses are more academically challenging than they expected, and certainly harder than classes in high school.
 Professors expect students not just to absorb material, but to analyze and synthesize it, to consider multiple perspectives, to evaluate conflicting evidence, and then to apply what they’ve learned in new contexts.

 Thinking Critically in College explains how to do all this and more.